GuruprasadaShridharHegde/-Saarthi-Python---Bot-and-utterance/README.md

 * Suggestions & Complaints

 ## Thank you Saarthi.AI and Team--->
 I learnt so many things and concepts because of Saathi.AI.
-My journey towards creation of chatbots has begun and I develop these concepts as quick as I do.
+My journey towards creation of chatbots has begun and I develop these concepts as quick as I do..